Sadie Gray

 Sadie Gray is a fictional character from the American soap opera One Life to Live, played by Broadway actress and singer Lillian Hayman from 1968 to 1986.
 Sadie regularly sings at special functions and occasions during her appearance on the serial.

 Background and casting

-One Life to Live creator Agnes Nixon cast Lillian Hayman in the supporting role of "Sadie" shortly after the show premiered in July 1968.
+One Life to Live creator Agnes Nixon cast Lillian Hayman in the supporting role of "Sadie" in the 5th episode of the soap.
 Nixon named the role after her actual family housekeeper, Sadie Gay, and based the character's founding plotline on the 1959 film Imitation of Life.

 Hayman played the character role for 18 years until 1986, when the show executive producer Paul Rauch declined to renew her contract with ABC Daytime at a time when she was the longest-tenured actor with the show, following the firing of her onscreen daughter Ellen Holly (Carla Gray).

 Esther Rolle, who would later become recognized for her Golden Globe Award-nominated role as Florida Evans on the CBS prime time sitcom Good Times, temporarily played the role in 1971 when Hayman took a part in the Broadway musical 70, Girls, 70.